Map the System

 - Seeking an internship or professional opportunity related to a specific social, economic, or environmental challenge; and/or,

-- Contemplating a new social enterprise or non-profit business model but wants to better understand how their proposed solution fits within, or provides an alternative to, existing initiatives.
+- Contemplating a new social enterprise or non-profit business model and wants to understand how their proposed solution fits within, or provides an alternative to, existing initiatives.

 What Are Team Requirements?

 Teams are comprised of undergraduate and graduate students who are currently enrolled at Vanderbilt University.
 Teams may have up to 5 members.
 You may register as a sole competitor, but collaboration with teammates is strongly encouraged.
 Teams may also include members who are not part of the Vanderbilt community.
 However, each team must have at least one currently enrolled Vanderbilt University student.

-- A 2,000 word summary of research findings
+- A word summary of research findings, max 3,000 words

 - A bibliography of sources used during research